 Winemaker Jim Duane has a plethora of International wine making experience – locally he has worked at Robert Mondavi Winery and at Stag’s Leap Wine Cellars.
 He has been winemaker at Seavey since the 2011 vintage.
 Noted consulting winemaker Philippe Melka has been with Seavey since 1995 (one of his two initial wine-making jobs in the Napa Valley was here – along with Lail Vineyards).

-As of the time of this review, Seavey focuses on all Estate grown fruit including two Cabernet Sauvignons, a Merlot and a very limited production Chardonnay (often in the 200-250 case range).
+As of the time of our latest update to this review, Seavey focuses on all Estate grown fruit including two Cabernet Sauvignons, a Merlot and a very limited production Chardonnay (often in the 200-250 case range).
 During our first visit to the property, we tried the 2006 Chardonnay; this is a very nice wine that doesn’t undergo malolactic fermentation and is produced in limited quantities due to the small amounts of vines growing on the property.
 In addition this year saw even lower production amounts because of rain around harvest so large amounts of fruit were left hanging or were hand sorted out due to quality issues.
 This is a weighty Chardonnay with good “grip” as well as flavors of pineapple and other tropical notes.

 The 2014 Chardonnay shows aromas of lemon lime on the bouquet with various floral notes as it opens including honeysuckle.
 A pleasing softness is felt on the palate, somewhat creamy but not buttery or influenced by oak.
 Very balanced with a noticeable crispness on the finish along with some minerality notes.
 Entirely barrel fermented and then aged for 9 additional months, also in barrel.